 4. Register Your LLC With the IRS

-One of the main reasons you may decide to change your sole proprietorship to an LLC is the flexibility they provide for taxation.
+One of the main reasons you might decide to change your sole proprietorship to an LLC is the flexibility it provides for taxation.
 LLCs can be “pass-through” business entities like sole proprietorships and partnerships that allow you to file business taxes on your personal return.
 You can also, however, elect to tax your company like a corporation, having the business’s taxes done separately from you and other members.
 Doing taxes this way can have advantages for you, including certain write-offs, deductions and lowered tax rates for eligible businesses.

 Either way, you will need to register your new LLC with the IRS.
-Since the business will now be considered a separate entity from yourself, you will have to apply for a new Employer Identification Number (EIN).
-Doing so will create the new entity for the IRS to acknowledge, and you can then select which tax classification is right for you.
+The business will now be considered a separate entity from yourself, so you’ll have to apply for a new Employer Identification Number (EIN).
+Doing so will create a new entity for the IRS to acknowledge, and you can then select which tax classification is right for you.

 5. Set Up Your LLC’s Bank Account

-Running a limited liability company means you need to separate yourself as an owner from the entity that is your business.
-You need to keep your personal finances clear from those your business generates.
-This is important for compliance purposes, as muddying the financial waters between you and your small business can void the liability protections that made you change to an LLC in the first place.
+When you change from a sole proprietorship to an LLC, you need to separate yourself as an owner from the entity that is your business.
+Keep your personal finances clear from those your business generates.
+This is important for compliance purposes, as muddying the financial waters between you and your small business can void the liability protections that made you convert from a sole proprietorship to an LLC in the first place.

 6. Make Your LLC Compliant

-Depending on your state, changing your sole proprietorship to an LLC can bring a whole new set of rules and regulations you must adhere to.
-These range from licensing policies to the way your company is run.
+Depending on your state, switching your sole proprietorship to an LLC can bring a whole new set of rules and regulations.
+These rules range from licensing policies to the way your company is run.
 Failure to comply could leave you and your business open to penalties handed down by state or federal agencies.

-This can mean a lot of bureaucratic red-tape for you to jump through.
-There may be new requirements for licensing and permits your business needs.
-Some states even require companies to reapply when changing what type of business entity they’re run as, so check in with your county or state office to find out if there are any additional boxes you need to check off to stay up to date.
+This can mean a lot of bureaucratic red-tape for you.
+There might be new requirements for licensing and permits your business needs.
+Some states even require companies to reapply when changing what type of business entity they’re run as, so check in with your county or state office to find out what you need to do to stay up to date.

 Look into any other regulations your state may have for LLCs.
-They can provide rules for your company’s record keeping, meeting requirements and other operational and reporting procedures.
-The last thing you want is to divert your attention from growing your small business to handle a menial compliance error.
+They can provide rules for your company’s record keeping, meeting requirements and other operational and reporting procedures..

 7. Tie Up Loose Ends With Your Sole Proprietorship

 Once your new LLC is approved, it’s time to wrap up all business with the sole proprietorship.
-If you do not, you may run into problems if any work you’re doing with the LLC gets tangled up with what remains of the old business.
+If you don’t, you might run into problems if any work you’re doing with the LLC gets tangled up with what remains of the old business.

-If applicable, cancel your old DBA with the same government office you had originally filed it with.
-Close all old bank accounts, convert any files or invoices and make sure everything you do from here on out is under the umbrella of your brand new LLC.
-Failure to do so could diminish all liability protections you sought from your new business structure and get you into legal trouble with local government.
+If applicable, cancel your old “doing business as” name (DBA) with the same government office you had originally filed it.
+Close all old bank accounts, convert any files or invoices and make sure everything you do from now on is under the umbrella of your brand new LLC.
+Failure to do so could diminish all liability protections you sought when you decided to change a sole proprietorship to an LLC, and it could get you into legal trouble with local government.